apostrophecms/apostrophe-documentation/tutorials/howtos/deploying-apostrophe-in-the-cloud-with-heroku.md

 ---
-title: "Deploying Apostrophe in the Cloud"
+title: "Deploying Apostrophe in the Cloud with Heroku"
 layout: tutorial
 ---